-My upcycled textile art, installations and garments are designed to make a statement and have been exhibited widely, both in this country and overseas.
 My work has been filmed by the BBC, Sky Arts, The Press Association and independent TV and film companies, and following my hour on the Fourth Plinth in Trafalgar Square, I feature in Antony Gormley’s book ‘One and Other’.
 I am co-author of two Batsford titles: How to be Creative in Textile Art and Contemporary Appliqué.